lumapu/ahoy/tools/rpi/README.md

 cd pyRF24
 python3 -m pip install . -v     # this step takes about 5 minutes on my RPI-4 !
 ```

+If you have problems with your radio module from ahoi,
+e.g.: cannot interpret received data,
+please try to reduce the speed of the radio module!
+Add the following line to your ahoy.yml configuration file in "nrf" section:
+* `spispeed: 600000`

 Required python modules
 -----------------------